 “As another prank?” she asked.

-“No, I want to see her again for real.
-I got to thinking about it and I realized, unlike me, she will die someday.
+“No, I just want to talk to her.
+Unlike me, she will die someday.
 I want to see her again before she does,” he said sadly.

 “What are you going to do when she does die?
 Are you going to lose the will to live like last time?”